josematosworks/angular-template/README.md

 ## 🎨 UI Components

-The template includes a comprehensive UI kit with reusable components:
+The template includes a comprehensive UI kit with reusable components through Spartan UI:

 - **Button**: Customizable button component with variants, sizes, and icon support
 - **Form Components**: Input, select, checkbox, radio, and more
 - **Layout Components**: Card, panel, grid, and more

+### Spartan UI

+Spartan UI is a custom component library built on top of PrimeNG with enhanced accessibility features and consistent design:

+- **Accessibility-First**: All components follow WCAG 2.1 AA standards
+- **Customizable Theming**: Easy theming with CSS variables
+- **Comprehensive Documentation**: Each component includes detailed usage examples
+- **Standalone Architecture**: All components use Angular's standalone component pattern

 ### Icon Library Usage